Ethernet over twisted pair: History

-Although 10BASE-T is rarely used as a normal-operation signaling rate today, it is still in wide use with network interface controllers in Wake-on-LAN power-down mode and for special, low-power, low-bandwidth applications.
+Although 10BASE-T is rarely used as a normal-operation signaling rate today, it is still in wide use with network interface controllers in wake-on-LAN power-down mode and for special, low-power, low-bandwidth applications.
 10BASE-T is still supported on most twisted-pair Ethernet ports with up to Gigabit Ethernet speed.

 Naming

 The common names for the standards derive from aspects of the physical media.
 The leading number (10 in 10BASE-T) refers to the transmission speed in Mbit/s.
 BASE denotes that baseband transmission is used.
 The T designates twisted-pair cable.
 Where there are several standards for the same transmission speed, they are distinguished by a letter or digit following the T, such as TX or T4, referring to the encoding method and number of lanes.

 Cabling

-Most Ethernet cables are wired "straight-through" (pin 1 to pin 1, pin 2 to pin 2, and so on).
-In some instances the "crossover" form (receive to transmit and transmit to receive) may still be required.
+Most Ethernet cables are wired straight-through (pin 1 to pin 1, pin 2 to pin 2, and so on).
+In some instances, the crossover form (receive to transmit and transmit to receive) may still be required.

-Cables for Ethernet may be wired to either the T568A or T568B termination standards at both ends of the cable.
-Since these standards differ only in that they swap the positions of the two pairs used for transmitting and receiving, a cable with T568A wiring at one end and T568B wiring at the other results in a crossover cable.
+A cable for Ethernet may be wired to either the T568A or T568B termination standard at both ends of the cable.
+Since these standards differ only in that they swap the positions of pairs 2 and 3 – the only pairs used by the formerly common 10BASE-T and 100BASE-TX – a cable with T568A wiring at one end and T568B at the other functions as a crossover cable for the older, two-pair standards.

-A 10BASE-T or 100BASE-TX host uses a connector wiring called medium dependent interfaces (MDI), transmitting on pins 1 and 2 and receiving on pins 3 and 6 to a network device.
-An infrastructure node (a hub or a switch) accordingly uses a connector wiring called MDI-X, transmitting on pins 3 and 6 and receiving on pins 1 and 2.
+A 10BASE-T or 100BASE-TX host normally uses connector wiring called medium dependent interface (MDI), transmitting on pins 1 and 2 and receiving on pins 3 and 6.
+An infrastructure node (such as a hub or a switch) normally uses the complementary wiring arrangement, called MDI-X, the X standing for -crossover.
+MDI-X simply reverses the pairs, transmitting on pins 3 and 6 and receiving on pins 1 and 2.
 These ports are connected using a straight-through cable so each transmitter talks to the receiver on the other end of the cable.

-Nodes can have two types of ports: MDI (uplink port) or MDI-X (regular port, 'X' for internal crossover).
-Hubs and switches have regular ports.
-Routers, servers and end hosts (e.g. personal computers) have uplink ports.
-When two nodes having the same type of ports need to be connected, a crossover cable may be required, especially for older equipment.
-Connecting nodes having different types of ports (i.e., MDI to MDI-X and vice versa) requires a straight-through cable.
-Thus connecting an end host to a hub or switch requires a straight-through cable.
-Some older switches and hubs provided a button to allow a port to act as either a normal (regular) or an uplink port, i.e. using MDI-X or MDI pinout, respectively.
+(Modern twisted-pair Ethernet uses all four pairs, differently, and the MDI–MDI-X distinction does not apply.)